TomDevy/weather-app/README.md

 # weather-app
-An application for checking the weather
+An application for checking the weather.